-The minimum estimated mortality rate incidental to U.S. commercial fisheries is 31.5 sea lions per year.
-Based on observer data (31.5) and stranding data (1.2), the minimum estimated mortality rate incidental to commercial and recreational fisheries, as well as other marine debris, is 32.7.
+The minimum average annual estimated mortality and serious injury rate incidental to U.S. commercial fisheries is 31 Steller sea lions.
+Based on observer data (31) and stranding data (1.2), the minimum average annual estimated mortality and serious injury rate incidental to commercial and recreational fisheries is 32 Steller sea lions.
 Observer data on state fisheries dates as far back as 1990; however, these are the best data available to estimate takes in these fisheries.
-No observers have been assigned to several fisheries that are known to interact with this stock making the estimated mortality likely an underestimate of the actual mortality level.
+No observers have been assigned to several fisheries that are known to interact with this stock, thus, the estimated mortality and serious injury is likely an underestimate of the actual level.

-Information on the subsistence harvest of Steller sea lions comes via two sources: the Alaska Department of Fish and Game (ADFG) and the Ecosystem Conservation Office (ECO) of the Aleut Community of St. Paul.
-The ADFG conducted systematic interviews with hunters and users of marine mammals in approximately 2,100 households in about 60 coastal communities within the range of the Steller sea lion in Alaska (Wolfe et al. 2005).
+Information on the subsistence harvest of Steller sea lions comes via two sources: the Alaska Department of Fish and Game (ADF&G) and the Ecosystem Conservation Office (ECO) of the Aleut Community of St. Paul.
+The ADF&G conducted systematic interviews with hunters and users of marine mammals in approximately 2,100 households in about 60 coastal communities within the range of the Steller sea lion in Alaska (Wolfe et al. 2005, 2006, 2008, 2009a, 2009b).
 The interviews were conducted once per year in the winter (January to March) and covered hunter activities for the previous calendar year.
 As of 2009, annual statewide data on community subsistence harvests are no longer being collected.
 Data are being collected periodically in subareas.
-Therefore, the most recent 5-years of data (2004-2008) will be retained and used for estimating an annual mortality estimate for all areas except St. Paul.
+Therefore, the most recent 5 years of data (2004-2008) will be retained and used for calculating an annual mortality and serious injury estimate for all areas except St. Paul.
 Data from St. Paul are still being collected and will be updated with the most recent 5-year period available.
-The ECO collects data on the harvest in near real-time on St. Paul Island, and records hunter activities within 36 hours of the harvest (Zavadil 2010).
-Information on subsistence harvest levels is provided in Table 4; data from ECO (e.g., Zavadil 2010) are relied upon as the source of data for St. Paul Island and all other data are from the ADFG (e.g., Wolfe et al. 2005).
-Data were collected on Alaska Native harvest of Steller sea lions for 7 communities on Kodiak Island for 2011; the Alaska Native Harbor Seal Commission and ADFG estimated a total of 20 adult sea lions were harvested, with a 95% confidence range between 15 to 28 animals (Wolfe et al. 2012).
+The ECO collects data on the harvest in near real-time on St. Paul Island and records hunter activities within 36 hours of the harvest (Zavadil 2010).
+Information on subsistence harvest levels is provided in Table 4; data from ECO (e.g., Zavadil 2010) are relied upon as the source of data for St. Paul Island and all other data are from the ADF&G (e.g., Wolfe et al. 2005).
+Data were collected on the Alaska Native harvest of Steller sea lions for seven communities on Kodiak Island in 2011; the Alaska Native Harbor Seal Commission and ADF&G estimated a total of 20 adult sea lions were harvested, with a 95% confidence range between 15 to 28 animals (Wolfe et al. 2012).
 This estimate does not represent a comprehensive statewide estimate; therefore, the best available statewide subsistence harvest estimates for a 5-year period are those from 2004 to 2008.
+No monitoring occurred on St. Paul in 2012; therefore, the most recent 5 years of data from St. Paul are from 2008-2011 and 2013.

-The mean annual subsistence take from this stock over the 5-year period from 2004 through 2008, combined with the mean take over the 2007-2011 period from St. Paul, was 199 Steller sea lions/year (Table 4).
+The mean annual subsistence take from this stock for all areas except St. Paul in 2004-2008, combined with the mean annual take for St. Paul in 2008-2011 and 2013, was 199 Steller sea lions (Table 4).

 Table 4.
-Summary of the subsistence harvest data for the western U. S. stock of Steller sea lions.
+Summary of the subsistence harvest data for the Western U.S. stock of Steller sea lions.
 As of 2009, data on community subsistence harvests are no longer being collected.
-Therefore, the most recent 5-years of data (2004-2008) will be retained and used for estimating an annual mortality estimate for all areas except St. Paul.
-Data from St. Paul are still being collected and will be updated with the most recent 5-year period available (2007-2011).
+Therefore, the most recent 5 years of data (2004-2008) will be retained and used for calculating an annual mortality and serious injury estimate for all areas except St. Paul.
+Data from St. Paul are still being collected and will be updated with the most recent 5 years of data available (2008-2011 and 2013).